rabbitmq/rabbitmq-website/site/kubernetes/operator/quickstart-operator.md

 Many steps in the quickstart - installing the operator, accessing the Management UI, fetching credentials for the RabbitMQ Cluster, are made easier by the `kubectl rabbitmq` plugin.
 While there are instructions to follow along without using the plugin, getting the plugin will make these commands simpler.
 To install the plugin, look at its [installation instructions](/kubernetes/operator/install-operator.html).

-For extensive documentation on the plugin see [here](/kubernetes/operator/kubectl-plugin.html).
+For extensive documentation on the plugin see the [`kubectl` Plugin guide](/kubernetes/operator/kubectl-plugin.html).

 ## Install the RabbitMQ Cluster Operator